-The Company records a provision for estimated sale returns and stock rotation granted to customers on products in the same period the related revenues are recorded in accordance with ASC No. 605.
+The Company records a provision for estimated sale returns and stock rotation granted to customers on products in the same period the related revenues are recorded.
 These estimates are based on historical sales returns, stock rotations and other known factors.
-Such provisions amounted to \$1,657 and \$ 984 as of December 31, 2017 and 2016, respectively.
+Such provisions amounted to \$1,537 and \$1,657 as of December 31, 2018 and 2017, respectively.